 It’s a nightmarish scenario – you’re patching leaks like it’s your job, only to discover a new leak for each one you fix.
 You’re stuck in plumbing purgatory, wondering which of the plumbing gods you’ve angered to deserve such a punishing fate.
-Luckily, the experts at Bardi are here to rescue you from this hellish nightmare with our pro tips to avoid pipe corrosion!
+Luckily, the experts at Bardi Heating, Cooling & Plumbing are here to rescue you from this hellish nightmare with our pro tips to avoid pipe corrosion!

 Knowing the Different Types of Corrosion

-Galvanic Corrosion – There are three main causes to this type of corrosion:
+Galvanic Corrosion – There are three main causes of this type of corrosion:

 A secondary electrical ground protects appliances from contact with higher voltage systems.
 Therefore, if it’s connected to your water service line, a direct current can be transferred.
 As a result, it can cause galvanic corrosion to the pipes.

 Dissimilar metals conduct electricity at different rates.
 Consequently, the connecting points of two different pipe materials can be consumed by galvanic corrosion.

 If you have undetected damage to underground utilities, there may be a stray electric current running.
 Consequently, that current can reach your water line and cause galvanic corrosion.

 As the name suggests, this common type of corrosion uniformly coats the exposed surface of a metal.
 The primary cause of uniform corrosion is oxidation in the presence of air or water.

 Now that you’ve learned about types of corrosion, here are some tips to keep it from happening to your pipes: